New York Yankees: Rivalries

-The Yankees have multiple rivalries across the league, most notably The Boston Red Sox.
-The Yankees have also had historical rivalries with former crosstown National League teams the Los Angeles Dodgers and San Francisco Giants, and current crosstown rivals the New York Mets.
-The much storied Dodgers-Yankees rivalry goes back to the Dodgers' tenure in Brooklyn.
-The two teams have met in the World Series 11 times including four matchups since the Dodgers relocated to Los Angeles in 1958.
-During the late 1990s, the Yankees built a rivalry with the Seattle Mariners as the two teams met in the postseason three times near the end of the decade.
-Most recently the team has developed a rivalry with the Houston Astros, fueled in part by the Houston Astros sign stealing scandal, believed by some Yankee fans to have contributed to their team's loss in the 2017 ALCS.
-The two teams have met in the postseason four times since 2015, and have pursued the same free agents and shared vitriol between both fanbases.
+The Yankees have multiple rivalries, most notably with the Boston Red Sox.
+The Yankees have rivalries with former crosstown National League teams the Los Angeles Dodgers and San Francisco Giants, and current crosstown rivals the New York Mets.
+The storied Dodgers–Yankees rivalry dates to the Dodgers' tenure in Brooklyn.
+The two teams have met in the World Series 12 times, including five since the Dodgers moved to Los Angeles in 1958.
+More recently, the Yankees have formed a rivalry with the Houston Astros after multiple postseason meetings and the revelations of the Astros' sign-stealing scandal.

+Intra-division

 Boston Red Sox

 The Yankees–Red Sox rivalry is one of the oldest, most famous, and fiercest rivalries in professional sports.
-The inaugural game between the two teams occurred more than 100 years ago, in 1903, when the Yankees (then known as the Highlanders) hosted the Red Sox (then named the Americans) at Hilltop Park.
-One of the major aspects of the rivalry is the Curse of the Bambino, where Babe Ruth was traded to the Yankees in 1920.
-Following the trade, the Red Sox did not win a World Series for 87 years, until 2004.
+The inaugural game between the two teams occurred in 1903, when the Yankees (then known as the Highlanders) hosted the Red Sox (then named the Americans) at Hilltop Park.
+The rivalry gave rise to the Curse of the Bambino: after Babe Ruth was traded to the Yankees in 1920, the Red Sox did not win a World Series until 2004, 86 years later.

-The rivalry is sometimes so polarizing that it is often a heated subject, especially in the Northeastern United States.
-Since the inception of the wild card team and an added Division Series, the rivals have met in the playoffs five times (with the Yankees winning the 1999 and 2003 American League Championship Series and the Red Sox winning in the 2004 American League Championship Series, 2018 American League Division Series and the 2021 American League Wild Card Game).
-In addition, the teams have twice met in the last regular-season series of a season to decide the league title, in 1904 (when the Red Sox won) and 1949 (when the Yankees won).
+The rivalry can be a heated subject, especially in the Northeastern United States.
+Since the inception of the wild card team and an added Division Series, the rivals have met in the playoffs five times (the Yankees won the 1999 and 2003 American League Championship Series; the Red Sox won in the 2004 American League Championship Series, 2018 American League Division Series, and the 2021 American League Wild Card Game).
+The teams have twice met in the last regular-season series of a season to decide the AL pennant: in 1904 (when the Red Sox won) and in 1949 (when the Yankees won).
 Games between the two teams are often broadcast on national television and often yield high television ratings.

-The teams also finished tied for first in 1978, when the Yankees won a high-profile tiebreaker game for the division title.
-The 1978 division race is memorable for the Red Sox having held a 14-game lead over the Yankees more than halfway through the season.
-Similarly, the 2004 ALCS is notable for the Yankees leading 3 games to 0 and ultimately losing the next four games and the series.
-The Red Sox comeback was the only time in MLB history that a team has come back from a 0–3 deficit to win a postseason series.
+The teams finished tied for first in 1978, when the Yankees, down 14 games to the Sox midway through the season, won a high-profile tie-breaker playoff for the AL East division title.
+Similarly, the 2004 ALCS saw the Yankees, who led the series 3 games to 0, lost the next four games and the series—the only time in MLB history that a team has come back from a 0–3 deficit to win a postseason series.